I Can See Your Voice (German game show)

-I Can See Your Voice is a German television mystery music game show based on the South Korean programme of the same title.
+I Can See Your Voice is a German television mystery music game show based on the South Korean programme of the same title, featuring its format where guest artist(s) and contestant(s) attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It first aired on RTL on 18 August 2020.